Mailu/Mailu/docs/faq.rst

 Unless your distribution has proper up-to-date packages for Compose, we strongly advise that you install it either:

- - from the Docker-CE repositories along with Docker CE itself;
+ - from the Docker-CE repositories along with Docker CE itself,
+ - from PyPI using `pip install docker-compose` or
  - from Github by downloading it directly.

 Detailed instructions can be found at https://docs.docker.com/compose/install/